MicrosoftDocs/msix-docs/msix-src/package/signing-package-dgss.md

 To use Device Guard signing in the Microsoft Store for Business and Education, you need to have the **Device Guard signer** role.
 This is the least privilege role that has the ability to sign.
 Other roles such as **Global Administrator** and **Billing account owner** can also sign.
 For more information, see [Roles and permissions in the Microsoft Store for Business and Education](https://docs.microsoft.com/microsoft-store/roles-and-permissions-microsoft-store-for-business).

+#### Accessing DGSS with your app
+To get DGSS access with your app, your app will need to have the Device Guard signing role.
+The application will get its own AAD token.
+To do this, go to the [Azure portal](https://ms.portal.azure.com/) and when you register your app make sure it it has the Device Guard signing role assigned to it.

 ## Using DGSS with SignTool

 Before using SignTool you must [obtain the AAD token in a JSON format](https://docs.microsoft.com/azure/active-directory/develop/v1-protocols-oauth-code).
 Ensure that you have the access token and a refresh token.
 We recommend obtaining the refresh token because your access token will expire in one hour.